Board of Trustees

 Shirley Tilghman

 J. Tomilson Hill is a private investor whose five-decade career has spanned both investment banking and the asset management business.
-He previously served as President and Chief Executive Officer of Blackstone’s Hedge Fund Solutions Group and Vice Chairman of The Blackstone Group, where he was also on the Board of Directors.
+He previously served as president and chief executive officer of Blackstone’s Hedge Fund Solutions Group and vice chairman of The Blackstone Group, where he was also on the board of directors.
 Mr. Hill is also the founder of the Hill Art Foundation, a public exhibition and education space in New York City’s Chelsea neighborhood.
-He is a graduate of Harvard College and holds an MBA from the Harvard Business School.
-Mr. Hill is a member of the Council on Foreign Relations’s Investment Committee and the Board of Directors of the Lincoln Center Theater.
-He serves as Chairman of the Solomon R. Guggenheim Foundation’s Board of Trustees.
+He is a graduate of Harvard College and holds an M.B.A. from the Harvard Business School.
+Mr. Hill is a member of the Council on Foreign Relations Investment Committee and the board of directors of the Lincoln Center Theater.
+He serves as chairman of the Solomon R. Guggenheim Foundation’s Board of Trustees.
 In addition, Mr. Hill is a member of the Investment Committee of the Smithsonian Institution’s endowment.

 J. Tomilson Hill